nwenhui/Food-Delivery-System/README.md

 This is a food delivery system that allows different stakeholders: `FDS Manager`, `Customer`, `Restaurant Staff` and `Delivery Driver` to visualise and update their respective data in the dashboard.

-The application simulates the data access, constraints and modifications happened in the real food delivery system, where there are multiple parties participate in the system.
+The application simulates the data relationship & constraints, operations such as search, access and modifications happened in the real food delivery system, where there are multiple parties participate in the system.

-### Tech stack
+### Tech stack:computer:

 Frontend: `React`
 Backend: `Ruby on Rails`
 Database: `PostgreSQL`

-### Documentation
+### Documentation:ledger:

 **Deploy this app**